CraGL/Hyperspectral-Inverse-Skinning/README.md

 # InverseSkinning

-This is the repository for the code used in the paper [*Hyperspectral Inverse Skinning* by Songrun Liu, Jianchao Tan, Zhigang Deng, Yotam Gingold in Computer Graphics Forum 2020](https://cragl.cs.gmu.edu/hyperskinning/).
+This is the repository for the code and data used in the paper [*Hyperspectral Inverse Skinning* by Songrun Liu, Jianchao Tan, Zhigang Deng, Yotam Gingold in Computer Graphics Forum 2020](https://cragl.cs.gmu.edu/hyperskinning/).

 To generate the weights and transformations used in the paper, run the scripts: